Koromogae - A seasonal custom

 Do you know what koromogae (衣替え) means?
-In this article, you will learn about this aesthetic custom, which occurs with the change of the seasons and is related to the types of clothes used by the Japanese in public offices and, mainly, in schools.
+In this article, you will learn about this seasonal custom, which happens when the seasons change and is related to the types of clothes worn by the Japanese in public offices and, especially, in schools.

-The change of clothing occurs seasonally, so lighter clothes are made for summer use, while heavier or thicker clothes are more common in winter.
+The change of clothing happens seasonally, so lighter clothes are used in summer, while heavier or thicker clothing becomes more common in winter.

 koromogae - Koromogae – A seasonal custom